On this page you will find answers to frequently asked questions on the following topics:

 Can an online shop that sells products from other companies or foreign products be granted the Key Flag Symbol?

 However, various marketplace operators that focus on moving products from China to the world or between various online shops cannot apply for the Key Flag Symbol.
 Localised online shops operating from abroad also cannot apply for the Key Flag Symbol.
-The warehouse must be in Finland and deliveries must happen from Finland.
-Behind a Key Flag Symbol online shop must always be a Finnish company serving customers in Finnish.
+The warehouse must be located in Finland, and deliveries and customer service must be handled in Finland.
+The company running the online store with a Key Flag Symbol must be Finnish.

 Design from Finland Mark: